 Exams are round the corner and it’s time for stress to make its customary appearance.
 Time to burrow yourself deep in pages, highlighting every important line and fervently preparing notes in an attempt to soak in a semester’s worth of knowledge in just a few days.
 However, there are better alternatives to all nighters and cramming.
-The code to cracking your exams is studying smart.
+The code to cracking your exams is utilising smart study hacks.
 Realistic, not idealistic goals will help you succeed.

 We’ve prepared some hacks for beating indecision and maximizing productivity and learning.